bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-tutorial.md

 | `template_file` | template file to target|
 | `status` | active or inactive |

 `entity_id` depends on the type of page; for example, for product pages, it is the product ID, and for category pages, it is the category ID.
 To place your widget on a specific category page, you need to provide a category ID.
 To retrieve available category IDs, send a `GET` request to [`/v3/catalog/categories`](https://developer.bigcommerce.com/api-reference/store-management/catalog/category/getcategories).
-If you omit `entity_id`, the widget will appear on all of the category pages.
+If you omit `entity_id`; the widget will appear on all of the category pages.

 ## Create a user interface